FLCarpenter/PhyloCode/README.md

 PhyloCode contains scripts designed for the preparation, processing, and manipulation of phylogenetic data, and the visualisation of phylogenetic trees.
-Some scripts are designed to be used in conjunction with https://github.com/tjcreedy/phylostuff.
+Most scripts are designed to be used in conjunction with https://github.com/tjcreedy/pipelines.
 All scripts are designed for Command Line usage.